 Furthermore, considering the expected tighter requirements in near future it seems also necessary to improve the effluent quality from the open systems as well.
 This…

-BONUS CLEANWATER is a research project working with solutions to reduce micro-pollutants and micro-plastics in the Baltic Sea.
-The project will focus on innovative research…
+BONUS CLEANWATER was a research project working with solutions to reduce micro-pollutants and micro-plastics in the Baltic Sea between 2017 and 2020.
+The project was…

 Around the world, the frequency and intensity of cyanobacterial blooms in lakes and coasts are increasing.
 This project will work with a real-time early warning system for risk assessment and forecasting of cyanobacterials in lakes, streams and coast.